Eight Valuable Pieces of Advice for First-Time Overseas Tourists

 Examine your lodging alternatives before making a reservation.
 If you're looking to meet other travelers and locals during your trip, hotels are great, but don't forget to check out the hostel, guesthouse, and Airbnb options in the area.
 More and more people are staying in boutique hostels, which typically have much nicer amenities than cheap hotels.

 In general, hostels are a more economical option.
 Hostelz.com allows me to easily and freely compare the prices listed on Hostelworld, Booking, Gomio, and other hostel and hotel reservation websites.
 Hostelz com compares prices from multiple booking sites and lets users book directly through the site offering the best deal.
 Although there are many ways to book a hotel room online, I find that Booking.com is my go-to because there is no booking fee and most reservations can be modified without penalty up until the day of arrival.

-When is the earliest that you should begin making travel arrangements?
+Approximately how far in advance should you begin making plans for your trip?
 Regrettably, this is still uncertain as Covid is still active.
 Contrary to common belief, recent research has shown that the closer you book to your departure date, the better the deals you'll find as airlines try to fill their planes.
 Another finding from the survey was that 180 days before a trip to Europe was the best time to find good deals on plane tickets.